tandeshao/tp/docs/UserGuide.md

 * Name, phone number, email, address, memo and tags are eligible parameters.
 * Specifying the parameter followed by the word to search for helps to scope the search to that specific attribute.
 * Name, phone number and email follows a partial word match criteria where "Han" will match with "Hans" and "904" would match with "90400203".
-* Tag, address and email follows an exact word match criteria where "Hans" will match with "Hans" or "hans".
+* Tag, address and memo follows an exact word match criteria where "Hans" will match with "Hans" or "hans".
 * For both search criteria, order of the keywords does not matter. e.g. Hans Bo will match Bo Hans
 * For both search criteria, as long as there is a word match (partial/exact), the contact would be in the filtered list.